-RTI Shapes Demo (Shapes) is a tool you can use to learn about the basic (and some advanced) DDS concepts, such as publish-subscribe messaging, data centricity, and Quality of Service.
+RTI Shapes Demo (Shapes) is a tool you can use to learn about the basic and some advanced DDS concepts, such as publish-subscribe messaging, data centricity, and Quality of Service.
 Shapes is a standalone graphical application that does not require any programming.
-Starting with our walkthrough, anyone can learn from and with Shapes, including students of all ages, business professionals, and technical developers.
+Starting with our walkthrough, anyone, including developers, students and business professionals, can learn DDS with Shapes.

 How to Use Shapes: A Walkthrough

-First, you'll need to identify and install the RTI Shapes Demo software for your platform.
-Run the program, and you'll see this:
+First, you'll need to select the RTI Shapes Demo software for your platform and run the installer.
+Once installed, run Shapes Demo and you'll see this:

-Open a second window for Shapes (run the program again) without closing the first.
-Click OK in the Welcome dialogs and reposition the two main windows so you can see them side by side:
+Open a second window for Shapes (run the program again without closing the first).
+Click OK in the Welcome dialog and position the two windows so you can see them side by side:

 In the left window, under Publish, click Square.
 In the dialog that appears, click OK.
 You've just published a blue square, which should be moving around on the left window: